 Tenants may notice a wide range in electricity bills between apartments.
-This is due in part to the price per kilowatt hour (KwH) rising as the consumption of kilowatt hours rises.
-So using between 1 and 100 KwH may cost about .03 JD per KwH while the rate can then increase incrementally to over .27 JD per KwH between 750 and 1000 KwH.
+In addition to the reasons above, this is also due in part to the price per kilowatt hour (KwH) rising as the consumption of kilowatt hours rises.
+So, using between 1 and 100 KwH may cost about .03 JD per KwH while the rate can then increase incrementally to over .27 JD per KwH between 750 and 1000 KwH.
 This means electricity becomes more expensive as the billing cycle goes on, making energy conservation very important.
 This awareness becomes even more essential in the winter and summer terms—the peak heating and cooling seasons.

 Departing Tenants Wanting to Extend Their Stay

 It may be possible for Qasid Housing tenants who do not intend to continue their studies at the institute in the following term to remain living in Qasid Housing for a limited number of days after the official checkout date.
 The actual number of days is at the sole discretion of Qasid, typically relative to the duration between the present and upcoming sessions affording enough time to prepare the apartment for the incoming tenants.
 Tenants will be charged a prorated, daily rental rate relative to the total rent for the academic term divided by the number of days in the rental term.